sambarza/cheshire-cat-ai-core/V2_DEV_NOTES.md

 ## Folder structure

 - `plugins`, `static` and `data` folders live now in the root folder of a project, and are automatically created at first launch.
 In this way the cat can be used as a simple python package.
-- Core plugins stay inside the package, in `cat/core_plugins` and can be deactivated but not uninstalled (not sure about this).
+- Core plugins are automatically installed at first launch (TODO)
 - For the rest, the python package is absolutely stateless and stores no information whatsoever ( TODO check caches)